MingyuYang-Yale/BENG469/Assignment2/README.md

 **Cell Plots** : A histogram of barcodes ranked by mapped reads.
 A clean dataset should have a single steep cliff or drop off demonstrating the separation of signal (droplets containing cells) from noise (empty droplets), as seen below.

+The green portion on the left is mapped reads in cells, that are retained for subsequent analyses.

+Note that both axes are on a logarithmic scale.
+Most barcodes called as cells have >1M mapped reads, in contrast to barcodes called as empty droplets which have <10K mapped reads.

 https://support.10xgenomics.com/single-cell-dna/datasets/1.1.0/breast_tissue_A_2k